Finite-size localization scenarios in condensation transitions: The microcanonical DNLS/C2C model

-The existence of a minimum and the fact that $Y_2(N^*)/Y_2^\infty$ is a decreasing, vanishing function of $\delta$ is attributable to the fact that for finite $N$ the extra energy $\delta N$ is not localized in a single site, as shown in Fig.~\ref{fig.C2Cvarie}.
+The correctness of this interpretation is shown in Fig.~\ref{fig.C2Cvarie}.
 In left panel (a) the effective number of sites hosting the extra energy, $K(N,\delta)$, has been {\it independently} derived from simulations comparing the extra energy with the actual, maximal energy appearing in the lattice: their ratio gives an estimate of $K(N,\delta)$.
 The curves $K(N,\delta)$ have a maximum which can explain the minimum of the participation ratio.
 Furthermore, the position of the maximum $N_{max}$ moves to larger $N$ when $\delta$ decreases (which is in agreement with a decreasing function $N^*(\delta)$) and the maximum itself increases upon decreasing $\delta$ (which is in agreement with the fact that $Y_2(N^*)$ decreases more rapidly than $Y_2^\infty$).
 The inset of Fig.~\ref{fig.C2Cvarie}(a) shows that $N_{max}(\delta)$ scales as $\delta^{-3}$, that is, as $N^*(\delta)$.
-If we now make use of the just determined function $K(N,\delta)$ in Eq.~(\ref{eq.Y2anal}), we obtain the curves $Y_2(N,\delta)$ as given in Fig.~\ref{fig.C2Cvarie}(b) (see square symbols), which satisfactorily reproduce the behavior of the participation ratio in the whole range of $N$.
+If we now make use of the just determined function $K(N,\delta)$ in Eq.~(\ref{eq.Y2anal}), we obtain the curves $Y_2(N,\delta)$ as given in Fig.~\ref{fig.C2Cvarie}(b) (see dotted lines), which satisfactorily reproduce the behavior of the participation ratio in the whole range of $N$, attesting the correctness of the proposed expression (\ref{eq.Y2anal}) for $Y_2(N,\delta)$.

-It is now important to understand whether the features of $Y_2(N,\delta)$ we have found for the C2C model are either model-specific or generic.
-For this reason, in the next Section we move to study a more general class of condensation models.
+The next step is to understand whether the features of $Y_2(N,\delta)$ we have found for the C2C model (existence of a minimum and value of the exponent $\gamma$) are either model-specific or generic.
+For this reason we now move to study the more general class of FCT models.
+This passage is even more justified by the strict connection between C2C and FCT, as now discussed.